saisindhu2698/Fraud-Detection-System/README.md

 # Implementation Details

-The Kaggle API is used to download the dataset.
+I used Kaggle API to download the dataset.

 The dataset is extracted and loaded into a Pandas DataFrame for further processing.
 # **Data Preprocessing**